 The Section awards include: Dicus Award, Jayne L. Snyder Private Practice Award, and Friend of Private Practice Award.

-The Education Committee assesses and recommends business management, practice management, and leadership Education for PPS members.
-The Education Committee will coordinate with other PPS committees on education initiatives as well as identify educational gaps and avoid content duplication.
+The Education Committee assesses and recommends business management, practice management, and leadership education for PPS members.
+The Education Committee will coordinate with other PPS committees on educational initiatives, identify educational gaps, and recommend both topics and means of delivery for educational programs to meet a variety of learning styles and content needs.

 The Government Affairs Committee (GAC) monitors legislation and regulatory activities affecting physical therapist-owned businesses, participates in coordinated activities with the Section’s Lobbyist, completes Section strategic plan objectives, and encourages grassroots action from the Section membership in support of key legislative priorities.